-72 The review clock may also be stopped in other extraordinary circumstances, including up to two review at the time they would have become eligible without the stopping of the clock.
+If the faculty member opts to restore the period when the clock was stopped, they may apply for review at the time they would have become eligible without the stopping of the clock.
 Leaves not resulting in a clock stoppage will be considered as a part of review periods.
-This Section applies to mid-term, tenure, and promotion reviews, as well as third-year and sixth-year post-tenure
+This Section applies to mid-term, tenure, and promotion reviews, as well as third-year and sixth-year post-tenure reviews.
+No more than two one-year clock extensions may be granted between reviews for reasons a. and b. above (i.e., up to two one-year clock extensions may be granted between successive third-year reviews, with the second third-year review taking place in the fifth year).